 On the third day, visit the Palace of Versailles in the morning.
-Versailles is another monument that at the very little takes you between 4 and 5 hours.
+Versailles is another monument that at the very least takes you between 4 and 5 hours.
 Versailles is a UNESCO World Heritage Site and is one of the world’s best-known palaces, especially for its gardens.
 Let’s hope it’ll be a good day for you!

 Day 4.
 Trocadero, Montparnasse and the Catacombs

-Or you can also visit the Promenade Plantée, which is an elevated park, like the New York Highline.
+You can also visit the Promenade Plantée, which is an elevated park, like the New York Highline.
 What’s more, they say they were inspired by this Parisian park to make the one in the Big Apple.